kohana/unittest/guide/unittest.testing_workflows.md

 ## Looping shell

-I personally prefer to do all of my development in an advanced text editor such as vim/gedit/np++.

-To test while I work I run tests in an infinte looping.
-It's very easy to setup and only takes a few commands to setup.
-On nix you can run the following commands in the terminal:
+If you're developing in a text editor such as textmate, vim, gedit etc. chances are phpunit support isn't natively supported by your editor.

+In such situations you can run a simple bash script to loop over the tests every X seconds, here's an example script:

 	while(true) do clear; phpunit; sleep 8; done;

-In my experience this gives you just enough time to see what's going wrong before the tests are rerun.
+You will probably need to adjust the timeout (`sleep 8`) to suit your own workflow, but 8 seconds seems to be about enough time to see what's erroring before the tests are re-run.

-It's also quite handy to store common phpunit settings (like path to the bootstrap) in a a phpunit xml file to reduce the amount that has to be written in order to start a loop.
+In the above example we're using a phpunit.xml config file to specify all the unit testing settings & to reduce the complexity of the looping script.

 ## Continuous Integration (CI)